Ph.D., English, University of California, Berkeley, 2007

 M.A.
 (1996) and B.S.
 (1992) in English, Radford University

-Rae Greiner received her PhD from the University of California Berkeley in 2007 and joined IU’s Department of English that year.
-Her broad area of study is the British nineteenth century, where she specializes in the novel.
-Particular interests include the study of aesthetic forms, affect, moral philosophy, narrative theory, and ethical criticism.
-Her first book, Sympathetic Realism in Nineteenth-Century British Fiction (Johns Hopkins University Press), reads nineteenth-century fiction in relation to Adam Smith's Theory of Moral Sentiments to argue for the development of a literary realism for which sympathetic protocols are necessary for confirming and maintaining social reality.
-She’s written on “maggots” in Adam Bede — freakish, sometimes sublime ideas that lodge intractably in the mind — for the Blackwell Companion to George Eliot (forthcoming).
-Her second book project, The Idiocy of Human Life: the Science of Intelligence and the Uses of Stupidity, 1790-1870, is in part a study of stupidity and intelligence as these were used to distinguish forms of biological life along the "animal/vegetable/mineral" divide.
+Rae Greiner's broad area of study is the British nineteenth century, where she specializes in the novel.
+Particular interests include the study of aesthetic and narrative form, affect, and moral philosophy.
+Her first book, Sympathetic Realism in Nineteenth-Century British Fiction (Johns Hopkins 2012), considers nineteenth-century fiction in relation to Adam Smith's Theory of Moral Sentiments to argue for the development of a literary realism for which sympathetic protocols are necessary for confirming and maintaining social reality.
+She’s written on “maggots” in Adam Bede — those freakish, sometimes sublime ideas that lodge intractably in the mind — for the Blackwell Companion to George Eliot.
+Her book in progress, Stupidity After Enlightenment, is in part a study of stupidity's value to scientists and artists of the eighteenth and nineteenth centuries.
 She has published essays in ELH, Narrative,Victorian Studies, and BRANCH, and regularly attends the Dickens Universe.